sindresorhus/grunt-sass/readme.md

 ### sourceMap

-Type: `boolean`, `string`
+Type: `boolean`, `string`, `function`
 Default: `false`

 Set it to `true` to output a Source Map to the same location as the CSS *(output.css.map)*, or specify a path relative to the CSS file to where you want the Source Map.
+If the value is a function, it will be passed the destination path and should return a Source Map path relative to the destination.

 ### precision